The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

 "We feel that we waste $100 a month in food waste"

-UNDERSTANDING INTERACTIONS WITH SERVICE
+UNDERSTANDING INTERACTIONS WITH ALL SERVICES

 After having a clear direction on our solution, I also developed a service map to visualize the relationships between different service components in the Amazon ecosystem and the value we add - people, props (physical or digital evidence), and processes that are directly tied to touchpoints in this customer journey.